 12. I HAVE A RIGHT ... to express all of my feelings, positive or negative and the right to make decisions based on my feelings.
 They belong to me.

-13. I HAVE A RIGHT ... to trust my feelings, my beliefs, judgement, my hunches, my intuition.
+13. I HAVE A RIGHT ... to trust my feelings, my beliefs, judgement, my hunches, my spirituality, my intuition.

 14. I HAVE A RIGHT ... to develop myself as a whole person emotionally, spiritually, mentally, physically and psychologically in the ways I find appropriate.